 PRAMS: No additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application when applying to the Horizon Health Network (Moncton Hospital): None

 Education/conference leave: Up to 5 days.
 Residents are encouraged to attend at least one major pharmacy conference.

 Wellbeing leave: 2 days

 Accredited CPRB program offered in affiliation with the College of Pharmacy, Dalhousie University.

-52 week program which includes 2 weeks of vacation.
+52 week program which includes 2 weeks of vacation and 2 wellbeing days.

 Residents participate in the interprofessional learning program of the Dalhousie University Family Medicine Residency Program at The Moncton Hospital.

 Rotations: Residents are expected to complete the required rotations as listed below.
 Residents are only expected to complete rotations at the site they are accepted into (i.e. Moncton or Saint John).
 However, residents may request to complete rotations at the other site.
 Preference for rotation selection is given to the site specific residents.

 Practice Management & Leadership (2 weeks)

 Mandatory Patient Care Rotations (16 weeks) - see below